Services & Fees

-I accept cash (exact change), checks, and credit cards.
+I accept cash (exact change), checks, credit cards, and Venmo.

 Why don't you accept tips?

 In line with the Georgia Board of Massage Therapy, I view massage therapy as a form of health care.
 Like other health care practitioners, I will not accept tips.
 (I do acknowledge that massage is often treated as a personal service, where tipping is accepted/expected and is factored into the therapist's wage.
 I am not currently in that situation.)

 Do you offer discounts?

 Yes, take 10% off each 60 or 90 min.
 General Wellness Massage Therapy appointment when two or more are scheduled at the same location (time may not be shared).